 Behavioral disorders are characterized as a pattern of disruptive behaviors.
 This means that impulsive and compulsive behaviors disrupt your ability to live your day-to-day life.
 Most behavioral disorders are diagnosed at an early age but can affect you throughout adulthood.

 Adult Attention Deficit Disorder (ADHD)

 Adult ADHD is characterized by inattention, hyperactivity, impulsiveness or a combination of these traits.
 Symptoms may include an inability to focus, disorganization and restlessness.
-Adults may have a hard time organizing things, listening to instructions, remembering details, or difficulty completing tasks, which can affect their relationships at home, school and work.
+Adults may have a hard time organizing things, listening to instructions, remembering details or difficulty completing tasks.
+These symptoms can affect their relationships at home, school and work.

 TMC Behavioral Health Center

 Sherman, TX 75092